A time of anarchy and chaos (roughly 500 - 900 CE), when people were disease-ridden and covered with filth

 This period heralded the fall

-of the Roman Empire, and the rise of monasticism in Europe.
+of the Western Roman Empire (the Eastern half was able to survive), and the rise of monasticism in Europe.
 Hollywood monks are pious men, clad in long brown robes, with rosaries and tonsure haircuts.
 They spend their days dipping feathered quills into inkwells and scribbling strange script into large books by candlelight.
 That is, when they're not out chasing lusty, busty tavern wenches.
 Hollywood monks don't take that whole “celibacy” thing all that seriously.
 Neither, in fact, did the regular clergy; celibacy did not become a requirement of the priesthood until very

 late in the Middle Ages.
 It was

 , however, mandated in nearly every set of monastic rules, including those of Benedict.
 It was also a time of interesting contrasts: during this period, Christian and Pagan folklore and traditions were syncretized in the minds of the public, which gave rise to some of the most famous mythologies and legends of the Middle Ages, such as Beowulf, Siegfried, and the aforementioned King Arthur.

 The term “Dark Ages” only makes sense if you understand the technical definition of the word “history”, which is: “The study of stuff people wrote about themselves back in the day.”
 The Dark Ages were dark not because they were Darker and Edgier